 Arts Midwest is now collecting applications through a new grants management platform called SmartSimple.
 Before you apply for a grant opportunity, you’ll need to register your organization in the system.

-Arts Midwest works to ensure that grant guidelines, presentations, and any other written materials are created with accessibility principles in mind.
-Additionally, we are happy to provide materials in Braille, Large Print, or other formats with advance notice.
+Arts Midwest works to ensure that grant guidelines, presentations, and any other written materials are created with accessibility and disability experiences in mind.

 For all grant applications, we use an online platform called SmartSimple, unless applicants request another route.
 SmartSimple has a dedicated Quality Assurance Team and a consultant who helps test usability on a quarterly basis.

 We’ve used other tools for grant applications and are happy to work with you such as providing an adapted form in Microsoft Word or taking verbal responses.

 Please complete this form so we can help make a grant or program accessible to you.